Stay Smart. Look for the CA Label.

 Figure 1a: The current prescribed label

 - Some walkie-talkies in the market are for export use only and are illegal for use locally

 - Cordless phones not operating within the specified frequency bands are illegal for use in Hong Kong

-- A list of approved equipment models is available on the OFCA website
+- A list of certified equipment models is available on the OFCA website

 Possession or use of equipment not meeting technical specifications:

 In Hong Kong, we do not need a licence to use some common radiocommunications equipment.
 Examples are: